Basic Concepts¶

 In most cases, if not all, these functions do not have any associated learning process, and their behavior is always the same both during the fitting and the predicting phases of the pipeline.

-A simple example of such a primitive would be the numpy.argmax function, which expects a 2 dimensional array as input, and returns a 1 dimensional array that indicates the index of the maximum values along an axis.
+dimensional array as input, and returns a 1 dimensional array that indicates the index of

-Class Primitives
+Class Primitives¶

 A more complex type of primitives are classes which need to be instantiated before they can be used.